Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/npmhandler/README.md

 The [NpmProtocolStreamHandler](./NpmProtocolStreamHandler.java) provides a new `npm` protocol : `npm://` .
 It's mainly a wrapper around any other mvn protocol, so npm modules can be installed with URLs like `npm://file://xxx.tgz` or `npm://http://xxx/xx/tgz`.

 It will transform the wrapped resources into a usable OSGi bundle.
-NPM plugins URLs must always be wrapped with the `npm` protocol.
+NPM modules URLs must always be wrapped with the `npm` protocol.

 ### Fileinstall

-In order for fileinstall to be able to install NPM plugins, we need to tell it to use the `npm://` protocol around the `.tgz` files.
+In order for fileinstall to be able to install NPM modules, we need to tell it to use the `npm://` protocol around the `.tgz` files.
 This is done inside [FileinstallTgzTransformer](./FileinstallTgzTransformer.java)